-Special facilities are provided for the definition of two-dimensional separable filters - filters whose image can be represented as the product of two one-dimensional images, rather than as full two-dimensional images.
+Special facilities are provided for the definition of two-dimensional sep-arable filters - filters whose image can be represented as the product of two one-dimensional images, rather than as full two-dimensional images.
 A two-dimensional separable convolution filter is specified with target must be SEPARABLE_2D. internal format specifies the formats of the table entries of the two one-dimensional images that will be retained. row points to a width pixel wide image of the specified format and type. column points to a height pixel high image, also of the specified format and type.

 '''

-void SeparableFilter2D( enum target, enum internalformat, sizei width, sizei height, enum format, enum type,
+void SeparableFilter2D( enum target, enum internalformat,

+sizei width, sizei height, enum format, enum type,

 void row, void column);

 '''

-The two images are extracted from memory and processed as if ConvolutionFilter1D were called separately for each, with the resulting retained images replacing the current two-dimensional separable filter images3, except that each image is scaled and biased by the two-dimensional separable CONVOLUTION_FILTER_SCALE and CONVOLUTION_FILTER_BIAS parameters.
+The two images are extracted from memory and processed as if ConvolutionFilter1D were called separately for each, except that each image is scaled and biased by the two-dimensional separable CONVOLUTION_FILTER_SCALE and CONVOLUTION_FILTER_BIAS parameters.
 These parameters are specified exactly as the one-dimensional and two-dimensional parameters, except that ConvolutionParameteriv is called with target SEPARABLE_2D.